 M.I.
 Builders Pvt.
 Ltd. v.
 Radhey Shyam Sahu

 In the case of M.I.
 Builders Pvt.
 Ltd. v.
-Radhey Shyam Sahu[xiv] the court covered Public trust doctrine under the right to life and stopped the construction of the shopping complex in the place of a public garden stating the garden as a public resource.
+Radhey Shyam Sahu[xiv] the court covered the public trust doctrine under the right to life and stopped the construction of the shopping complex in the place of a public garden stating the garden as a public resource.
 The court observed that the park is a public place with historical importance.
-The court cited Public trust doctrine and M.C.
+The court cited the public trust doctrine and M.C.
 Mehta case as a precedent.
-The court stated that allowing the construction will deprive the public of the quality of life as stated under Article 21 of the constitution.
-The court put the government under the obligation to maintain the public park for the citizen’s as the government has obligatory duties under Public trust doctrine which is applicable in India.
+The court stated that allowing the construction would deprive the public of the quality of life as stated under Article 21 of the constitution.
+The court put the government under the obligation to maintain the public park for the citizens as the government has obligatory duties under the public trust doctrine which is applicable in India.

-The court stated that public trust doctrine is derived and evolved under Article 21 of the Indian constitution and it is evoked in India to protect the fundamental right of the people.
+The court stated that the public trust doctrine is derived and evolved under Article 21 of the Indian constitution and it is evoked in India to protect the fundamental rights of the people.

 Shailesh R. Shah v.
 State of Gujarat

-Not surprisingly the Apex Court of India took a dynamic step to invoke the Public trust Doctrine.
-It was a necessary legal approach towards protecting the resources and environment.
+Not surprisingly the Apex Court of India took a dynamic step to invoke the Public Trust Doctrine.
+It was a necessary legal approach to protecting the resources and environment.
 This doctrine shows consistency with the current environmental problems.
-Public trust doctrine enforces a legal right for the general public and a positive obligation for the state to perform its duty.
+The public trust doctrine enforces a legal right for the general public and a positive obligation for the state to perform its duty.
 Our constitution reflects the concern for the environment and it also guarantees us the right to a clean environment.

-The Public trust doctrine is a great way to ensure the protection of the environment as it checks the management of state and ensures good management of natural resources.
+The Public trust doctrine is a great way to ensure the protection of the environment as it checks the management of the state and ensures good management of natural resources.
 It is a tool to address the increasing degradation of the environment.
-Public trust doctrine is an effective legal framework to solve the environmental conflicts for which India does not have proper laws and legislations.
-By invoking Public trust doctrine, we can promote for the protection of earth and its resources.
+The public trust doctrine is an effective legal framework to solve the environmental conflicts for which India does not have proper laws and legislation.
+By invoking the Public trust doctrine, we can promote the protection of the earth and its resources.